sjbennett123/gloryforthefist/content/rules/_index.md

  Duration: Instant
 ```

-This spell will render any tagged object up to the size of a normal door, useless.
-It can not be used to create a door-sized hole in an object larger than a door.
-It can target a suit of armor, although the Shield spell, and Dexterity Armor will be unaffected.
+This spell will render any tagged object up to the size of a normal door useless.
+It cannot be used to create a door-sized hole in an object larger than a door.
+It can target a suit of armor, although the Shield spell and Dexterity Armor will be unaffected.
 Armor successfully destroyed will require the tag to be discarded as useless.
 This spell will not work on an item that has been Rendered Indestructible.
-It may also be cast at a creature to affect such an item, or to target the creature directly as some creatures may be harmed by this spell.
+It may also be cast at a creature to affect such an item or to target the creature directly, as some creatures may be harmed by this spell.
 If the caster does not specify an item or if the spell is received from a carrier attack, then it is the target’s choice as to which currently non-rendered item matching the description becomes Destroyed.
-If no item exists call “got it” see stacking spells "Stacked Effects" on page 47.
+If no item exists, call “Got it”; see “Stacked Effects” on page 47.
 Destroying an item that has other items within, hanging from, or fastened to it will destroy all of the items.
-This spell will destroy not only a shield but also any scrolls , or Gas globes, etc. attached to the back.
+This spell will destroy not only a shield but also any scrolls or gas globes attached to the back.
 Destroying a trapped door or item will set off and destroy the trap as well.
-After the item is destroyed the prop for the item remains, but is unusable.
+After the item is destroyed, the prop for the item remains but is unusable.

 ### Destroy Undead